This name, The Karpman Triangle, may mean little to you.

-I want to say something about the Karpman Triangle, sometimes labelled The Drama Triangle. as it may offer insight into uncomfortable feelings generated in certain relationships you have in your life, today.
+I want to say something about the Karpman Triangle, sometimes labelled The Drama Triangle as it may offer insight into uncomfortable feelings generated in certain relationships you have in your life, today.

-If you look at my entry on self-esteem, you will see my account of Life Positions, a Transactional Analytic (TA) notion of OKness.
-Our levels of self-esteem can play a large part in shaping our ‘place’ on the Karpman Triangle.
-The diagram below suggests how, in some relationships, we adopt certains roles.
-Three roles identified by Karpman are:
+If you look at my entry on self-esteem, you will see my account of Life Positions, and the Transactional Analytic (TA) notion of ‘OKness’.
+Our levels of self-esteem can play a large part in shaping our Life Position and our ‘place’ on the Karpman Triangle.

 RESCUER: some-one who responds by offering help from a ‘one-up’ position.
 This is commonly: I am OK; You are not OK.

 VICTIM: some-one who feels one-down.
 This is commonly I am Not OK; You are OK.